 Have you ever conducted a phone interview and got off the phone and said, “Man, I nailed that”, but then, for some reason, you never heard back?
 Maybe you had the opposite feeling and you got off the phone and said, “Man I blew that, if only I had said this…” Sound familiar?
 Our team interviews thousands of candidates by phone each year.
 Listed below are the five most common mistakes candidates make when participating in a phone interview.

-1. Learn Before You Earn: It is critically important that you learn everything you can about the person and the company you are interviewing with, as well as the job description for the available position.
+1. Learn Before You Earn: It is critically important that you learn everything you can about the person and the company you are interviewing with, as well as the job description for the available position, this is something you have to think about when writing your cover letter too, one way to make sure that you stand out is to use something like these ATS-friendly fonts, as well as write in an outstanding way of course.
 A senior level executive in the telecommunications industry once told me about an experience he had interviewing for a retail sales position, and he had no prior retail experience.
 He had researched the background of the vice president of retail sales prior to interviewing with him but was struggling to find common ground, due to his lack of experience in the retail arena.
 Because of the research he had done, he identified that they both attended the same college.
 Five minutes into the interview, he planted the seed by using a code word only known to graduates of their fine institution and guess who landed the job?

 Interviewing Tip: Before every interview, set a google alert for the company and the name of the person that you are meeting with.
 Find one thing that you can politely integrate into the conversation, that shows you did your research.